 - Papdale Halls of Residence is only a short walk past the playing fields to where we hold most of our music activities.
 This lovely modern building which has lifts to all floors, communal spaces and a library.
 Towels and bedding are provided in single and twin en suite rooms, all with walk-in showers.
 Several booking options are on offer from £288 for the week, ranging from room only to half board.
-However, this option is now fully booked.
-A few places may become available and we will keep a reserve list.
+However, this option is almost fully booked.
+One place is currently available.
 If you are interested in this option, please email email@example.com before sending your booking form.

 - Otherwise there are plenty of local hotels, hostels and bed & breakfasts at a range of prices, which you can organise yourselves.
 There is a campsite in Kirkwall and another cost effective option would be for a group of people to hire a holiday cottage outside Kirkwall and also hire a car, which gives you additional opportunities to explore the islands.
 See the Visit Orkney web site for details.